We anticipate hosting students for Spring, Summer and Fall 2018.

 - Resume detailing career objectives and experiences working with children and families

-- Initiation of Eligibility Assessment through the Association of Child Life Professionals.
+- Documentation of the ACLP Eligibility Assessment report showing all coursework as "passed".
 Please print the Evaluation Report through the certification portal and submit after coursework has been reviewed.
-If in process, please note this in your application.

 - Academic Transcripts (unofficial is acceptable for initial application process).
 Official transcripts will be required if selected for final candidate pool.

-- 2-3 Letters of Recommendation, at least one from an academic professor and one from a supervisor who has directly observed your interactions with children.
+- 2 Letters of Recommendation, one from a Certified Child Life Specialist supervisor who has directly observed your interactions with children.

-- Documentation affirming a minimum of 150 hours working with children in a health care setting where children with medical and/or developmental challenges are served (100 hours need to be complete prior to application with a verification of plan to complete hours prior to start of internship).
-This can be a culmination of a Child Life practicum, volunteering, Child Life Assistant, camp experience with medically complex children etc.
+- Verification of Practicum form affirming a minimum of 150 hours working with children in a health care setting where children with medical and/or developmental challenges are served (This can be a culmination of a Child Life practicum, volunteering, Child Life Assistant, camp experience with medically complex children etc.

 - Verification of Enrollment in a university during the internship.
 Johns Hopkins All Children's Hospital does require an affiliation agreement with a University.
 Unaffiliated students will not be accepted into this internship program.